sadielbartholomew/cylc/doc/src/references/suiterc-ref.rst

 [cylc] ``->`` [[parameter templates]]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parameterized task names (see previous item, and :ref:`Parameterized Tasks`) are expanded, for each parameter value, using string templates.
+Parameterized task names (see previous item, and :ref:`Parameterized Tasks Label`) are expanded, for each parameter value, using string templates.
 You can assign templates to parameter names here, to override the default templates.

 - *type*: a Python-style string template
 - *default} for integer parameters* ``p``: